 When Jeffrey first introduced me to Classical Chinese medicine, I was riveted.
 His teachings went completely against the pill-popping conventional Western approach that I was raised with.
 Stick with him and you’ll learn stuff long before it gets trendy.
 Essential oil therapy?
 He was on it ages ago.
 In fact, he was talking sugar-free, gluten-free eating DECADES before these buzzwords became fashionable.

-Today, Jeffrey Yuen is a leading expert on Classical Chinese medicine and acupuncture.
+Today, Jeffrey is a leading expert on Classical Chinese medicine and acupuncture.
 A Taoist priest by calling, he has absolutely ZERO interest in being a celebrity healer and doesn’t take patients.
-Instead, teaching others is his mission.
+Instead, his mission is to teaching.
 But you can still connect with Jeffrey in four ways…

-What to eat: If you like, you can get a list of Jeffrey’s diet do’s and don’ts HERE.
+What to eat: If you like, you can get a list of Jeffrey’s philosophy on food.
+It outlines his dietary approach to life, which you can read HERE.
 You’ll notice that it excludes or limits certain items that are basic to the typical American diet.
-For example, Jeffrey recommends against tropical fruit, wheat, yogurt and Idaho baked potatoes.
-But veggies like super-dark leafy greens get his blessing big-time.

-What to read: This last suggestion is from me, not Jeffrey.
-When I first met him, there was so much to learn.
-Eventually, I was taking some of his classes and reading the heavy-duty texts.
+What to read: Jeffrey’s teachings took me into a world I never knew existed.
+I’ve become a fan and student.
 I even served on the New York State Board of Acupuncture (2002-2007).
 But in the very beginning, the one book that really grounded me was Between Heaven and Earth: A Guide to Chinese Medicine, by Harriet Beinfield and Efrem Korngold.
 It’s written in nice, clear, readable English.
-And the content is riveting.
+The content is riveting.